kubeflow/website/content/docs/pipelines/pipelines-tutorial.md

 +++

 This guide walks you through a Kubeflow Pipelines sample that runs an MNIST machine learning (ML) model on Google Cloud Platform (GCP).
-By working through the guide, you learn how to deploy Kubeflow on Kubernetes Engine (GKE) and run a pipeline supplied as a Python sample.
-The pipeline trains an MNIST model for image classification and uses the model for online inference (also known as online prediction).

 ## Introductions

+By working through this tutorial, you learn how to deploy Kubeflow on Kubernetes Engine (GKE) and run a pipeline supplied as a Python sample.
+The pipeline trains an MNIST model for image classification and serves the model for online inference (also known as online prediction).

 ### Overview of GCP and GKE